Terrarium Size Guidelines

-These are the minimum requirements for a pet bearded dragon.
-You may have noticed that these recommendations are different from most sources.
+Either way, you may have noticed that these recommendations are different from most sources.
 As we come to understand reptile health better, it is becoming increasingly apparent that the majority of pet reptiles are overweight due to overfeeding and lack of exercise.
 We at ReptiFiles strongly believe in promoting a standard of care that puts reptiles’ needs first, so our numbers are different.
 Bigger is always better, as long as you use the space well.

 Can you house 2 (or more) beardies in the same tank?

-Well, not quite.
+Wrong.
 Here’s the facts of the matter:

 Click here to see what happened after two long-term roommates got in a squabble.

 Two male bearded dragons should never be housed together.
 Period.
 With them, dominance disputes can turn into real fights, and one or both may be injured or even killed.